Last updated 07/16/2020

 Driver's License and Id

-The federal government has extended the REAL ID enforcement deadline by one year to October 1, 2021.
+The federal government has extended the REAL ID enforcement deadline to May 7, 2025.

 The City and County of Honolulu Driver Licensing Centers will be open for in-person transactions by appointment-only, Monday through Friday from 8 a.m. to 4 p.m.
 For inquiries, call (808) 768-9100.